aeberbach/aeberbach.github.io/_posts/2016-04-18-train-table.markdown

 <img src="{{ site.baseurl }}/assets/train-table/second-cross-bar.jpg?raw=true">
 <figcaption>Back structure</figcaption>
 </figure>
 Next up a quick pass with the big belt sander.
-The blobs really show the water damage!
+The white blobs reveal where the sander has taken the top off water damage bubbles!
 While it's nowhere near really flat, it is better.
 Also I wanted to make sure the satin table finish was nicely scratched up so the new paint could stick to it.
 <figure>
 <img src="{{ site.baseurl }}/assets/train-table/sanding.jpg?raw=true">
 <figcaption>Smooth</figcaption>
 </figure>
-Finally a quick coat of ceiling white.
-Most of this surface will be coated with TrakMat, I just want to seal it.
-And that's why the edges look whiter and the centre part that will definitely be under the mat is not so neat.
-Can't remember where I put that paint roller and trays and it was about to rain, so quick job.
-How does it look?
+Finally a quick coat of ceiling white, and here it is with the TrakMat in place to see how it fits.
+For a quick job I'm happy, and I got it done before the rain.
 <figure>
 <img src="{{ site.baseurl }}/assets/train-table/finished.jpg?raw=true">
 <figcaption>Done!</figcaption>